Defining OSHA's standards for a 'willful' work safety violation

 According to OSHA, a willful violation is an instance in which an employer intentionally violates a safety regulation or doesn't care enough to enforce safety requirements.
 Given the scathing nature of this type of citation, it would seem as though OSHA officials would need significant evidence to level such an accusation.
 However, that may not necessarily be the case.

 Given the consequences associated with a willful violation, it's clear that employers should take them seriously.
-According to the OSHA Field Operations Manual, an employer can be fined as much as $70,000 per willful violation.
+As of January 2020, an employer can be fined as much as $134,937 per willful violation.
 For a small business, the financial penalty alone could prove to be an insurmountable financial burden.
 This is not to mention the negative impact on future bids or ability to be considered for public works/governmental projects.

 It goes without saying that it may be in an employer's best interests to explore available options for appealing OSHA citations.
 After all, it may turn out that federal inspectors made an inaccurate assessment in order to push forward with a damaging penalty.